 Abstracts are chosen on the basis of originality, clinical relevance, comprehensiveness, solid scientific practice, ability to stimulate discussion and/or address an educational need.
 Abstracts that do not adhere to the Abstract Submission Guidelines will not be accepted.

-All letters of program acceptance will be sent to abstract authors no later than February 1, 2020
+All emails of program acceptance will be sent to abstract authors no later than Wednesday 29th January 2020

 The submitting author must be present at the meeting to deliver the presentation.
 Failure to adhere to this requirement may result in ineligibility to submit an abstract at the next Congress.